JontySR/JontySR.github.io/_posts/2020-07-26-talking_to_myself_school.md

 ## What My First Placement Was Like

 I could write a whole post on this, but it would probably be a bit of a downer, so I'll be concise.
-My experience was fairly unusual for my cohort, as my job took me to Rotterdam and Katowice.
-It's safe to say that I didn’t enjoy my placement so much.
+My experience was fairly unusual for my cohort, as my job took me out of the country to Rotterdam and Katowice.
+It's safe to say that while I gained a great deal of experience, I didn’t enjoy my placement so much.

 One thing others have remarked excitedly at (including me, at first) is all the "travel" involved.
 One thing I caught onto fairly quickly is that when your work is arduous and time-consuming, this "travel" is really just a soul-destroying, lengthy commute.